VelcylCodedThat/dolphys-2.4/README.md

 disclaimer:
 ----

- currency tables may be inaccurate. please use at your own risk.
+ currency tables may be inaccurate. please use at your own risk. (ill update it soon)